Is your investing too emotional?

 Another problem, though, is exuberance.
 When you are too excited about something, it can lead you to ignore the true merits of an investment and sink more money into it.
 Another problem with investing when you are caught up in the excitement is that it can lead you to buy at a high price.
 If you are excitedly buying because it’s a “sure thing” that everyone else is buying, there is a good chance that you aren’t getting the best value for your investment buck.

 Before investing, consider the merits of the investment.
-Look at whether or not it is a value investment, and consider the fundamentals of the investment.
-You also want to consider the long-term staying power.
+Look at whether or not it is a valuable investment, and consider the fundamentals of the investment.
+You also want to consider long-term staying power.
 Getting excitedly involved in today’s “hot” investment can lead to problems later.

 One of your best options is to make an investment plan.
 Think about what you want your investment portfolio to accomplish, and consider what is likely to best help you reach your goals.
 Consider asset allocation, as well as individual investments.
 Take the time to get to know what makes your investments “tick”.
 That way, you’re more likely to understand what you’re doing.